 What are the symptoms?

 The main symptom of a phobia is being more afraid than most people of being around an object, being in a situation, or doing an activity.
 Even just the thought of these things can cause stress in people who have phobias.
 Children show their stress by crying, throwing tantrums, freezing, or clinging to someone else.

 Adults with phobias know that the amount of fear and worry they feel is more than the danger of being hurt by the object, situation, or activity.
 Children do not understand this about their phobias.

 - Losing control

-physically stressed or afraid, including having a faster heartbeat or having a hard time breathing
+- Feeling physically stressed or afraid, including having a faster heartbeat or having a hard time breathing

 - Fainting.
 Many people who have a blood-injection-injury phobia faint when they are around the object of their phobia.
-For example, a person might faint when he or she has to get a
+For example, a person might faint when he or she has to get a shot.

 How are phobias diagnosed?